Exploring Visual Engagement Signals for Representation Learning: Analysis

 \section{Analysis}

 To better understand the values of visual engagement signals and our pre-trained \vise{} models, we conduct ablation studies and qualitative analysis using the same set of subjective target tasks.
 All experiments use the fine-tuned protocol unless otherwise specified.
+Additional results and analysis are included in the Appendix~\ref{supsec:result}).